missionpinball/mpf-docs/docs/code/api_reference/devices/score_reel_groups.md

 `unlight(**kwargs)`

-Turn off the lights for this ScoreReelGroup based on the ‘light_tag’ in its config.
+Turn off the lights for this ScoreReelGroup based on the 'light_tag' in its config.

 `wait_for_ready()`